thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 Read the [docs](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset)

 Sets stores "hashable" data types.
 You can remember this by remembering that sets allow you to store immutable data types (like integer, string, float, tuples).
-Basic data types like int, float and strings are immutable, when you perform any operation on them, python creates a new variable and does not.
+Basic data types like int, float and strings are immutable, when you perform any operation on them, python creates a new variable and does not modify the existing variable, for checking if a new variable is created, you can use the `id()` function described below.

 ### Immutability
 `id()` returns the address of the variable, if two `id` function call return the same address, then it is the same variable, thus, mutable.
 Read the [docs](https://docs.python.org/3/library/stdtypes.html#immutable-sequence-types)